vhien2605/social-media-backend/README.md

 - redisPort=redis port
 - mail.username=your username
 - mail.password=mail application password
+***Generate application password that used for JavaMail service at https://myaccount.google.com/apppasswords***

 ### Running the service
 You can run this service by several ways